 Pawpaws – trees that bear a green-skinned, orange-fleshed fruit – grow wild all over Bermuda and are a staple of island cooking.
 Taste them in an iconic dish called pawpaw casserole, which features cheese, ground beef, Bermuda onion and tomatoes.
 The comforting chow is traditionally served on holidays like Easter and Boxing Day, or at any other event where family and friends gather.

 4 Bermuda Gombey Pepper Jams

 Some like it hot, especially the folks behind Bermuda Gombey Pepper Jams (named for the island’s famously colourful Gombey dancers).
 The jams blend fruit, spices and chillis like jalapeños and Scotch bonnet peppers into sweet spreads with heat.
 The potions bring flair to foods like burgers or glazed salmon and also work with crackers and a hunk of Cotswold cheddar.
-Find them on the island at places like Common Ground Cafe and the Frog & Onion Pub.
+Find them on the island at places like the Frog & Onion Pub.

 5 Somers Amber Ale

 People have been making rum in Bermuda for hundreds of years, but craft beer is a relatively new phenonmenon here.
 Sip Bermuda-made brew at Dockyard Brewing Co. at the Frog & Onion Pub, which lures locals and visitors with its refreshing, artisanal ales.
 Start with a pint of their flagship ale, a crisp and refreshing English bitter brew named for Bermuda’s founder, George Somers.